abelwong2017/Carpark-Avail-App/Backend/README.md

 ```

 \*\* You can get your backend endpoint by running the solution and seeing what the endpoint returns

+2. Edit your MySQL connection string with your database details
+   `"DefaultConnection": "server=localhost;port=3306;database=carparkDB;user=root;password=carpark"`

+3. If your frontend URL is not "localhost:3000", then edit the file in `Carpark API/Carpark API/Startup.cs` line 39 to the frontend url link

 # File Structure